JojoVh/perceive/README.md

-# Stream concatenation (stitching 2 or more streams together for interruption)
+# Stream concatenation
+## i.e. stitching 2 or more streams together due to interruption

 ## How?
 The sampleinfo is used, which is a sample information based on the MSecTicks.